GAGGIUINO/gaggiuino.github.io/docs/learning/functions-guide.md

 # Brew -> Manual
 <img alt="Manual" src="manual/02_006_manual.png">

-Manual pressure control at brew time.
+Manual flow control.
   - **Status**
     - *Temp &deg;C* : Target temperature.
     - *Flow(g/s)* : Current flow rate in grams per second.
     - *Pressure* : Current pressure in bars.
     - *Weight(g)* : Current weight of shot.
   - **Control**: Manual control slider.
-  - **Boiler Temp**: Current boiler temperature.
+  - **Water Temp**: Current boiler temperature.
-  - **Flow**: Current flow rate in mililiter per second.
+  - **Flow**: Target flow rate in mL per second.

 # Brew -> More
 <img alt="More" src="manual/02_007_more.png">

 - **Home On Finish**: Automatically return to the **Home Screen** after 10 seconds have passed since the brew has been stopped.
 - **Brew Delta**: Boiler will increase temperature based on flow rate and be allowed to go over 100 C during the shot to more quickly transfer heat to the incoming cool water.
-- **Basket Prefill**: Fills the basket until pressure stabilises at greater than or equal 0.1 bar.
+- **Basket Prefill**: Fills the basket until pressure stabilizes at greater than or equal 0.1 bar.

 # Steam
 <img alt="Steam" src="manual/02_008_steam.png">

 Ready to steam.
-Open wand valve to release pressure if temperature sto
+Open steam wand valve to release pressure if temperature stops increasing.
 # Clean -> Flush
 <img alt="Flush" src="manual/03_001_flush.png">

 Flushing can be used in one of two ways.
-Cleaning grounds out of the grouphead after a shot and back flushing through the three wave valve. **Never flush between back to back shots.**
+Cleaning grounds out of the group head after a shot and back flushing through the three wave valve.
 - After shot flush
-  1. Remove porta-filter and puck.
+  1. Remove portafilter and puck.
   2. Turn on **Brew** switch.
   3. Wait a couple seconds.
   4. Turn off **Brew** switch.
 - Back flushing
-  1. Insert blind basket into porta-filter.
+  1. Insert blind basket into portafilter.
   2. *OPTIONAL* Remove shower screen and add Cafiza to blind basket.
-  3. Lock porta-filter into the grouphead.
+  3. Lock portafilter into the group head.
   4. Turn on **Brew** switch.
   5. Let machine cycle several times
   6. Turn off **Brew** switch.